stevewhitmore/notes/cloud/kubernetes-crash-course.md

 You would have Docker, kubelet, and kube-proxy installed on the Worker Node.

-> A kubelete handles communication between Master and Worker Nodes
+> A kubelet handles communication between Master and Worker Nodes

 > A kube-proxy us used to manage Node and Pod network communication (traffic to and from the Pod and Worker Node)